-Chief Petty Officer Molly Burgess, from La Center, WA, and a 1995 graduate of La Center High School, was pinned 16 September as a Chief Petty Officer.
+Molly Burgess, from La Center, Wash., and a 1995 graduate of La Center High School, was pinned Sept.
+16 as a Chief Petty Officer.

 When asked how she felt about this accomplishment, Burgess said, “Being a Chief in U.S. Navy is what every Sailor strives for during their career, and to achieve this milestone is extremely rewarding and exciting.
 I look forward to continuing to serve the Navy and to help mentor our future Chiefs.”

-Burgess has been in the Navy for 18 years and is currently serving as the editor of the Navy's Flagship newspaper in Norfolk, VA.
+Burgess has been in the Navy for 18 years and is currently serving as the editor of the Navy's Flagship newspaper in Norfolk, Va.
 She is an award winning Mass Communications Specialist who was selected as the 2014 Mid-Atlantic Region Shore Sailor of the Year.
 The region newspaper, Flagship, received first place in the Civilian Enterprise News Publication Category for the 2013 Navy Media Awards, while she served as editor.
-Her father and step-mother, Terry and Rhonda Freeman are residents of La Center, WA.
-Her mother, Karen Freeman is a resident of Grants Pass, OR.
+Her father and step-mother, Terry and Rhonda Freeman are residents of La Center, Wash.
+Her mother, Karen Freeman is a resident of Grants Pass, Ore.